TechRetreat/2015/mentors/LEARNATHON_PLAN.md

 // Yu Chen

 Good morning everyone, how has TR been going so far etc.
+Everyone from learnathon?
+We prepped something really cool for you guys and we think you'll love it.
+Who here knows ruby? dont worry
 Okay lets get strated

 ### Slack reminder